Karl-Hermann Steinberg

-Karl-Hermann Steinberg (22 June 1941 in Heiligenstadt - 17 October 2021) was an eminent German university lecturer in Chemistry who became a politician (CDU) and briefly, in 1990 a deputy party chairman, and a Government Minister during the final months of the German Democratic Republic.
+Karl-Hermann Steinberg (22 June 1941 – 17 October 2021) was an eminent German university lecturer in Chemistry who became a politician (CDU) and briefly, in 1990 a deputy party chairman, and a Government Minister during the final months of the German Democratic Republic.

 Life

 Early years

 Steinberg was born at the height of the war in what had been a spa town in the south of what was then the central part of Germany.
 His father was a clerical worker.
 The war ended shortly before he was four, and the entire region became the Soviet occupation zone in what had formerly been Germany.
 When he was eight, in October 1949, the establishment of the German Democratic Republic formally put an end to Soviet Military Administration, substituting a stand-alone German state with its constitutional arrangements closely modeled on the Soviet Union and its governing class supported by Moscow.
 Steinberg successfully concluded his schooling and in 1954 joined the Free German Youth (FDJ / Freie Deutsche Jugend), which was in effect the "youth wing" of the young country's Sozialistische Einheitspartei Deutschlands.
 Later, in 1959, he joined the Christian Democratic Union which under the constitutional arrangements then in force was one of several bloc parties operated under the control of the SED (party) through an administrative structure called the National Front.
 In 1964 he also joined the Freier Deutscher Gewerkschaftsbund.
 Between 1959 and 1964 he studied at the Leuna-Merseburg Technical Academy, graduating with a degree in Chemistry.